wp-plugins/praybox/readme.txt

 * Made some modifications to Prayer Request form HTML
 * Added AJAX to Prayer requests list to keep from having to reload the request list

+=June 25, 2015 - 1.4.1 =
+* Added version number to JS and CSS references so that these resources are updated if they have been previously cached...